Academics for Black Survival and Wellness

 MA Candidate at the Center for Gender, Sexuality, and Women Studies Research at the University of Florida; WELLS Research Consultant and Healing Assistant

-A recent graduate of the University of Florida with two Bachelor's in Psychology and Women's Studies, Jess Trochez is currently a rising first year graduate student in the Center for Gender, Sexualities, and Women's Studies Research at the University.
+A recent graduate of the University of Florida with two Bachelor's in Psychology and Women's Studies, Jess Trochez is currently a rising second year graduate student in the Center for Gender, Sexualities, and Women's Studies Research at the University.
 She is a pansexual, first-generation college student, first-generation Honduran-American with invisible disabilities.
 Jess envisions herself as a counseling psychologist with an emphasis on social justice and Black and feminist of color frameworks and an academic researcher that advocates for marginalized identities.
 She is also hopeful and motivated to encourage more Central American representation in Psychology and Women's Studies while addressing anti-Blackness in Central American communities and scholarship.

 Ashley Colocado Garcia (She/her)